D2RTECHDEV/express_starter_kit/README.md

 ## Linting

 Linting & code formatting is done using [Biome](https://biomejs.dev).
+Please make sure you have installed the [VS Code Extention](https://marketplace.visualstudio.com/items?itemName=biomejs.biome) to make it work.

 In this app, Biome is configured with some modifications.